sixem/ivfi-php/docs/CONFIG.md

 Some of these settings can be changed by the client/user.
 These are only values for the script to use as defaults.

 ## First..
-How do i keep config values between updates?
+How do I keep config values between updates?

 You can edit the configuration in the file directly, but if you wish to keep a separate config file that does not reset between updates, then creating your own config file can be a good solution.